ImpostorKeanu/BruteLoops/README.md

 # Dependencies

-BruteLoops requires __Python3.7__ and [SQLAlchemy 1.3.0](https://www.sqlalchemy.org/), the latter of which can be obtained via pip and the requirements.txt file in this repository: `python3.7 -m pip install -r requirements.txt`
+BruteLoops requires __Python3.7 or newer__ and [SQLAlchemy 1.3.0](https://www.sqlalchemy.org/), the latter of which can be obtained via pip and the requirements.txt file in this repository: `python3.7 -m pip install -r requirements.txt`

 # Features